ChillingLiu/ChillingLiu.github.io/_pages/my_teaching.md

 * Held seminars covering study techniques, exam preparation guidance, career planning, etc. to aid students in adapting to university life and succeeding in their English classes.

 ## Courses I taught:
+* Introduction to Numerical Analysis
+  * Basic knowledge of numerical methods and algorithms for solving mathematical problems
+  * Spring semester, 2025
+* Introduction to Computing with Python
+  * Basic knowledge of programming with Python.
+  * Spring semester, 2025
+  * Winter semester, 2024
 * Introduction to Computer Science M
   * Basic knowledge of programming with C language.
-  * Winter semester, 2024
-* Introduction to Computing with Python
-  * Basic knowledge of programming with Python.
   * Winter semester, 2024
 * Pre Academic Mathematics
   * Basic knowledge for transitions from high school math to university mathematics.